tusharshahrs/pulumi-homelab/azure-native-workshop/01-iac/04-updating-your-infrastructure.md

 Permalink: https://app.pulumi.com/myuser/iac-workshop/dev/updates/3
 ```

+Azure requires each storage account to have a globally unique names across all tenants.
 As we already learned, Pulumi generated a longer physical name for the Storage Account.
-Autonaming is very handy in our case: Each Storage Account receives a subdomain of `blob.core.windows.net`, therefore the name has to be globally unique across all Azure subscriptions worldwide.
+Autonaming is very handy in our case: Each Storage Account receives a subdomain of `*.core.windows.net`, therefore the name has to be globally unique across all Azure subscriptions worldwide.
 Instead of inventing such a name, we can trust Pulumi to generate one.
+This is a good example of when a logical resource name may differ from a physical name.

 Also, we haven’t defined an explicit location for the Storage Account.
 By default, Pulumi inherits the location from the Resource Group.
 You can always override it with the `Location` property if needed.